Gene Therapies in Dravet Syndrome

 As part of our mission to bring hope to families living with Dravet Syndrome, an important part of DSUK's work is to fund medical research projects that may help identify new treatments and, one day, bring about a cure for this condition.

 The DSUK research fund receives at least 10% of our yearly income, in addition to specific donations and fundraising from our supporters.
-One of the projects that we currently support, jointly with Great Ormond Street Hospital Children's Charity (GOSH) and Sparks (Children's Charity), is a gene therapy project led by the Institute of Neurology at University College London.
+We currently support several gene therapy projects, jointly with Great Ormond Street Hospital Children's Charity (GOSH).
+Find out more here.

 Other genetic or gene therapies currently in development